Tibetan Monks: Their Daily Life & How to Plan a Tibet Monk Tour?

 As you enjoy your Tibet tour in Lhasa or other parts of Tibet, one of the most intriguing aspects would be the mysterious life of Tibetan monks.
 Let’s have a glimpse of how a Tibetan becomes a monk and what their daily life is like in Tibet.

-According to Tibetan Buddhist doctrine, small children can’t become a monk until they reach the age of 7 or 8 when they can drive crows away.
+According to Tibetan Buddhist doctrine, small children can’t become monks until they reach the age of 7 or 8 when they can drive crows away.
 Besides, the head of the monastery will check their background.
-Those who have been with goldsmith, blacksmith, and butcher or practitioners of sky burial will be considered “unclean” and not a qualified candidate for being a Lama.
+Those who have been goldsmiths, blacksmiths, butchers, or practitioners of sky burial will be considered “unclean” and not a qualified candidate for being a Lama.

 Head of the monastery removed the remaining hair of the kid.

 If a kid proves to be qualified, he needs to find two teachers.
-One is responsible for his social conducts; the other takes care of his study of classics of Tibetan Buddhism.
-Mostly, these teachers would be his relatives such as uncle, older brothers, etc.
+One is responsible for his social conduct; the other takes care of his study of the classics of Tibetan Buddhism.
+Mostly, these teachers would be his relatives such as his uncle, older brothers, etc.

 Before the tonsure, the kid has to present a Hada (white ceremonial scarf used by Tibetans), yak butter tea, and some gifts to his teacher.
 Later his teacher will shave most of his hair but only keep a strand of hair in the middle.
 Then, the kid is expected to be taken to meet the abbot, the head of the monastery.
 After making sure the kid truly decides to become a monk, the abbot will cut the remaining hair of the kid and give him a Dharma name for the newly-ordained Lama.

 Shortly after small monks begin their scholastic life in the monastery, they need to serve their mentor or master for 3 years, during which they will learn all the monastic disciplines and customs in monasteries; In addition, they are also expected to shoulder chores of the monastery and learn how to spell Tibetan Buddhist mantra and recite some basic prayers.

 Young Tibetan monks in the monastery

-After young Tibetan monks have a good command of Tibetan language, it’s time for them to study the 5 Buddhist classics:
+After young Tibetan monks have a good command of the Tibetan language, it’s time for them to study the 5 Buddhist classics: